dm8tbr/instantspot/README.md

  - accept other forms than coordinates
   - city
   - country
-  - any XEP that would allow to retrieve remote location?
   - use OSM and their APIs for this? (idea from other group at Demola)
    - bingo! http://wiki.openstreetmap.org/wiki/Nominatim#Search
+ - return name of location if available (for 'now' queries)

 Story backlog:
  - send notification of upcomming pass for previously set coordinates
- - return name of location if available (for 'now' queries)
  - return magnitude of pass and other info
  - find way to get altitude information for lat/lon tuple
+ - find way to calculate timezone/dst for lat/lon and return local time
  - set up demo
   - with plain XMPP (/should/ work with Gtalk ootb)
   - with icq